easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_SETUP_GUIDE.md

 ### Check Status
 ```
-Option A: Close & Reopen Q-IDE
+Option A: Close & Reopen Top Dog
   → Backend checks Copilot credentials on startup
   → If no modal appears, credentials are valid ✓

 Option B: Check Console
-  In Q-IDE backend console, you should see:
+  In Top Dog backend console, you should see:
   "✓ GitHub Copilot: Authenticated"
 ```